apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticketing-Components.md

 ## Ticket Registry

 The deployment environment and technology expertise generally determine the particular `TicketRegistry` component.
 A cache-backed implementation is recommended for HA deployments, while the default in-memory registry may be suitable for small deployments.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#ticket-registry).

 ### How Do I Choose?